There are four main categories of medical waste in a dental office: sharps, infectious, hazardous, and non-hazardous. Learn about each here.

 PureWay disposes of pharmaceutical waste in healthcare facilities and dental facilities.
 Visit our pharmaceutical waste disposal resources for more details on this service.

 Regulated medical waste can be broken down into two subcategories; Sharps & Biohazard waste.

 Regulated Waste (5) means liquid or semi-liquid blood or other potentially infectious materials; contaminated items that would release blood or other potentially infectious materials in a liquid or semi-liquid state if compressed; items that are caked with dried blood or other potentially infectious materials and are capable of releasing these materials during handling; contaminated sharps; and pathological and microbiological wastes containing blood or other potentially infectious materials.

 A medical sharp is any device or object used to puncture or lacerate the skin.
-These include common items used in dental offices such as: cap needles, disposable scalpels brackets, wires, and contaminated glass.
-(6) Once used in this manner, a sharp is now classified as regulated medical waste, and must be disposed of properly in a sharps container.
-Sharps mail-back systems enable any healthcare facility or self injector to safely dispose of and recycle sharps waste.
+These include common items used in dental offices such as: cap needles, disposable scalpel brackets, wires, and contaminated glass.
+(6) Once used in this manner, a sharp is now classified as regulated medical waste and must be disposed of properly in a sharps container.
+Sharps mail-back systems enable any healthcare facility or self-injector to safely dispose of and recycle sharps waste.